noxifoxi/minecraft-uuid-coverter/README.md

 ```cmd
 uuidc <UUID>
 ```
-Convert the UUID and prints the converted int array
+Printing the converted UUID as an int array

 ---